 After any type of startup (Cold Start, Warm Start, Warm Restart), or in the course of an observation, Gemini may be slightly off in its pointing orientation while retaining its pointing model.
-In other words, Gemini's concept of where it is pointing in RA and Dec may be slightly off from the actual sky by a constant amount.
+In other words, Gemini's concept of where it is pointing in RA and Dec. may be slightly off from the actual sky by a constant amount.
 This can occur anytime the telescope's clutches are loosened or certain components of the optical path are moved or replaced (e.g. the star diagonal is rotated).
-The phenomenon will readily be noticed when, after performing several accurate GoTo operations, subsequent GoTo slews leave the target object unexplainably uncentered in the field of view.
+It can also occur as a result of imprecise polar alignment or non-orthogonality of the optical tube assembly (OTA).
+The phenomenon may be noticed when, after performing several accurate GoTo operations, subsequent GoTo slews leave the target object unexplainably uncentered in the field of view.

-To correct this, center any known star (or other object) using the Hand Controller, and execute "Align Telescope→Synchronize."
+To correct this, center any known star (or other object) using the Hand Controller, and execute "Align Telescope-Synchronize."
 Gemini responds by verifying the object by name.
 Now press the RA+ button, and Gemini responds by displaying "Synchronized!"
+The "Synchronize" function does not alter the modeling data, so it can be safely used anytime during an observing session.